-Robert was one of only two players – alongside Beckham in 2000-01 – that scored as many as five direct free-kick goals in a single Premier League season.
-He netted five for Newcastle in 2001-02, helping them reach fourth come the end of the campaign.
+Robert was one of only two players – alongside Beckham in 2000-01 – to score as many as five direct free-kick goals in a single Premier League season.
+He netted five for Newcastle in 2001-02, helping them finish fourth come the end of the campaign.

 Robert was famed for the power he could generate from his shots, with the majority of his free-kick goals coming from ‘rockets’ via his left foot.
 To understand how hard he could hit the ball, you only need to ask former team-mate Olivier Bernard.